OHBA-analysis/ohba_maxfilter/README.md

 ## Dependencies

 OHBA Maxfilter mostly runs using standard python libraries.
-MNE-Python is required to run the `cbu_3stage` mode.
+MNE-Python is required to run the `cbu` mode.

 ## Install